Jon Berti Player Props: Marlins vs. Mariners

 Jon Berti At The Plate

-- Berti has reached base via a hit in 33 games this year (of 52 played), and had multiple hits in 11 of those games.

-- In 52 games played this year, he has homered in only two of them.
+- In 53 games played this season, he has gone deep in only two of them.

-- In nine games this season (17.3%), Berti has picked up an RBI, and in three of those games (5.8%) he had more than one.
+- In 17.0% of his games this season, Berti has driven in at least one run.
+In three of those games (5.7%) he recorded more than one RBI.

-- In 18 of 52 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 18 of 53 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.